entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 ent jhipster --blueprints=entando
 ```

 3. You'll be presented with a series of prompts pertaining to service generation.
 These are echoed below, with the base values for this tutorial in parentheses.
-Input your preferences, except where a required entry is identified in **bold**.
+Insert the corresponding entry as identified below.
 Note that the `Enter` key will select the default option.

     - `Please provide the project name:` (Up to you)
     - `What is the base name of your application?` (Up to you)